 Cofounder, Sustainable manufacturing & business models

-With an MBA, MPhil and PhD, Padmakshi has over 10 years researching, understanding and consulting at the intersection of business innovation and sustainability.
+With an MBA, MPhil, and PhD, Padmakshi has over 10 years of researching, understanding, and consulting at the intersection of business innovation and sustainability.

-She has worked across industry sectors (automotive, manufacturing, clean-tech/energy, eco-tourism) with some of the world’s most progressive organisations on their sustainability journey - companies such as ASICS, Boots, British Sugar, CLAAS, Elcon, Marks and Spencer, Nike, Riversimple, Toyota, Unilever and Vitsoe, alongside academia, government and non-profit organisations across Europe and Asia.
+She has worked across industry sectors (automotive, manufacturing, clean-tech/energy, eco-tourism) with some of the world’s most progressive organizations on their sustainability journey – companies such as ASICS, Boots, British Sugar, CLAAS, Elcon, Marks and Spencer, Nike, Riversimple, Toyota, Unilever, and Vitsoe, alongside academia, government and non-profit organizations across Europe and Asia.

-Not only is she a thought-leader with articles in prominent academic publications, she is also a contributor in the field, leading the ongoing development of vocabulary, ideas and ever-growing body of work which characterises how sustainability is understood, conceived and disseminated in enterprises.
-She is one of the group of co-creators who have conceptualised the innovative Cambridge Value Mapping Tool.
+Not only is she a thought leader with articles in prominent academic publications, but she is also a contributor in the field, leading the ongoing development of vocabulary, ideas, and an ever-growing body of work that characterizes how sustainability is understood, conceived, and disseminated in enterprises.
+She is one of the group of co-creators who have conceptualized the innovative Cambridge Value Mapping Tool.
 A framework that successfully guides businesses to integrate socially and environmentally focused outcomes alongside profitability.

 Padmakshi has relocated back to Nepal with her family.
-She has taken on the role as the Deputy Director, Programs at Nepal Communitere, an innovation-led community hub for entrepreneurs, innovators and change makers, based in Kathmandu.
-She is involved in designing and developing the business incubation curriculum, leading the Tourovation Hub programme, providing business coaching to MSMEs and SMEs, and supporting the overall operations of the organisation.
+She has taken on the role as the Deputy Director, Programs at Nepal Communitere, an innovation-led community hub for entrepreneurs, innovators, and change-makers, based in Kathmandu.
+She is involved in designing and developing the business incubation curriculum, leading the Tourovation Hub program, providing business coaching to MSMEs and SMEs, and supporting the overall operations of the organization.

 As part of her ongoing commitment to the work of the Inceptery – she continues to advise on key engagements and thought leadership.